LambdaTest/documentation/docs/realdevices-adb-shell.md

 **Step 3:** Access **ADB Shell**
 - Once in the test session, find the **ADB Shell** icon on the top bar.
-- Click the ADB Shell icon to open the terminal and start running approved ADB shell commands.
+- Click the ADB Shell icon to open the terminal and start running supported ADB shell commands.
-- On one click, you can clear the terminal content and download the terminal output as a .txt file as well.
+- With a single click, you can clear the terminal content or download the terminal output as a `.txt` file.

 <img loading="lazy" src={require('../assets/images/real-device-app-testing/adbmanual.webp').default} alt="ADB Shell Access"  className="doc_img" width="1366" height="629"/>